nowucca/introducing-mcp/02-llm-client/README.md

 5. **Tool Invocation**: If the LLM decides to call a tool, the client sends the request to the server
 6. **Result Display**: The client displays the tool result or the LLM's direct response

-## Learning Path
+## Implementation Approaches

-This example provides two complementary implementations to help you understand MCP:
+This example provides two complementary implementations:

 1. **WebSocket Implementation (Default)**: Shows the raw JSON-RPC messages for learning
 2. **High-Level SDK Implementation**: Demonstrates a cleaner, production-ready approach

+## Implementation Details

 ### WebSocket Implementation: See the Protocol in Action

 The WebSocket implementation makes the MCP protocol visible, showing all JSON-RPC messages exchanged between client and server.

 #### Key Files
 - `server/server_websocket.py`: Explicit JSON-RPC message handling
 - `client/client_websocket.py`: Visible protocol exchange with LLM integration